-If you’ve been around computers a little while or are quite tech minded, you will no doubt know what an ISO image file is and what it does.
+If you’ve been around computers a little while or are a tech minded person, you will no doubt know what an ISO image file is and what it does.
 Briefly described, an ISO image is a copy of the contents from an optical CD/DVD/Blu-ray disc which is stored in the form of a single file, much like an uncompressed zip archive.
 They can also be opened using several different methods.

-Burning an ISO image out to optical disc isn’t nearly as difficult as it used to be because there are several tools around to help you do it, and even newer operating systems such as Vista, 7 or 8 have a built in utility just for burning ISO’s.
-But there are still many people around who don’t know, or don’t want to know how to burn an ISO, and just want something to work without having to learn something new.
+Burning an ISO image out to an optical disc isn’t nearly as difficult as it used to be because there are several tools around to help you do it.
+Operating systems such as Vista, 7, 8, or 10 also have a built in utility just for burning ISOs.
+But there are still many people around who don’t know or don’t want to know how to burn an ISO.
+They just want something to work without having to learn something new.
 If you ever have to distribute ISO’s to people who fall into those categories, here is an option to make things easier for all concerned.

 Something you can do is make a self burning package for an ISO file.
 This means the user can just run a single executable file and it will automatically launch a portable burning software to burn the ISO file by clicking the burn button.
 Burning an ISO image to a disc can’t get much easier than this.
-CD SelfBurner is a free tool which is able to let users create a self-extracting and self burning ISO file.
+CD SelfBurner is a free tool that is able to let users create a self-extracting and self burning ISO file.

 When running the executable self burning package file you will get a prompt to extract and burn to CD/DVD.
 Click Yes and it will automatically start burning with a portable version of the popular burning tool ImgBurn.
-The automation will only work IF you have inserted a blank disc into your drive, there will be a prompt to blank a rewritable disc.
+The automation will only work if you have inserted a blank disc into your drive, there will be a prompt to blank a rewritable disc.